 Students in the fall and spring session of Beginning Drama produce a showcase at the end of each semester.
 Students in Intermediate and Youth Drama each produce two shows a year.
 Participation in productions help the student cultivate their creativity, develop value in practice and perseverance, and advance in teamwork and leadership skills.
 To view a list of current productions and past productions, please visit SHSA Performances.

-Visit the Summer Camps and Courses page to learn about our summer Dance offerings.
+Visit the Summer Camps page to learn about our summer Dance offerings.

 SHSA offers easy online course registration.
 REGISTER NOW

 - Fairy & Folk Tale Theatre (ages 4-6)